The Cabin in Winter

 The Cabin in Winter might not be everyone’s cup of tea so we wanted to write an honest account to help you decide if you think it is for you.
 Relative to camping in the snow (yes, some people do!) it’s a toasty, luxurious experience but compared to a centrally-heated holiday cottage this could be a tough and challenging few days.

 The Cabin is off-grid.
-We provide lots of candles plus torches and reading lights which we think makes for a lovely romantic experience but can be a bit eerie if you’re not used to it.
-We recommend bringing your own lanterns as well.
+We provide torches and various other battery/ solar lighting options which we think make for a lovely romantic experience but can be a bit eerie if you’re not used to it.
 In the deepest winter months it starts getting dark around 4pm and doesn’t start getting light again until after 8am the next morning.
 This is a wonderful opportunity for warm cosy nights snuggled in front of the fire or for moonlight evenings in a toasty hot tub.

 Also, listen out for the night time wildlife – there might be a badger or a fox sniffing around.
 Or the sound of tawny owls calling each other or this year’s chicks shouting for their parents.
 The darkness is completely dark, we are a long way from the nearest street lights so there is no orange glow at all.
-You can borrow a telescope for star gazing if you like.
 There are so many more stars visible when there’s no light pollution.
 On a cold, clear night I’m still taken aback by just how enormous and starry the dark sky is.

 What about snow?